PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we propose PalpAid, a low-cost, modular tactile sensor for tissue boundary delineation in RAMIS and general robotic applications.
-PalpAid consists of three main components: a flexible, expandable palpator, a high-SNR microphone, and a sensitive pressure sensor to gently probe the tissues.
-The applied contact force deforms the palpator, in turn generating internal waves in the confined air cavity, resulting in measurable differences in acoustic and pressure signals.
-The biocompatible design allows use in surgical applications, and it is easy to replace the palpator and top cap between surgeries.
-This gives a unique advantage over several VBTS devices, though at the cost of limited spatial information due to the lack of vision sensors.
+In this work, we propose PalpAid, a low-cost, modular tactile sensor for conformal tissue identification in RAMIS and general robotic applications.
+PalpAid consists of three main components: a flexible, expandable palpator, a high-SNR microphone, and a sensitive pressure sensor to gently probe tissues.
+The applied contact force deforms the palpator, generating internal waves in the confined air cavity that result in measurable differences in acoustic and pressure signals.
+The biocompatible design enables use in surgical applications as it is easy to replace the palpator and top cap after use between surgeries.
+This gives a unique advantage over several VBTS devices, which are costly to replace.

-The working concept relies on the volume of enclosed air for the functioning of the proposed sensor, and hence, the relation between the total time the valve remains open controls the internal pressure, hence the dimension, and subsequently, sensor performance.
-During experiments, it was observed that though the internal pressure gradually decreases over several cycles of palpation, the trend remains consistent among various trials and palpator sample versions.
+The sensor functionality relies on the volume of enclosed air in the palpator.
+Hence, the total time the valve remains open controls internal pressure, i.e, dimension and sensor performance.
+During experiments, it was seen that though the internal pressure gradually decreased over cycles of palpation, the trend remained consistent among trials and palpator sample versions, demonstrating consistency over manufacturing.